kingdomflo/M-A-R-X_Backend/readme.md

 # M-A-R-X Backend

-The API for the mobile application Money And Relationship eXperience Just an app to manage to who I owe money and who owe me money
+The Web Service for the mobile application Money And Relationship eXperience Just an app to manage to who I owe money and who owe me money

 <!--